 While the Clark/Clarke name is a very common English name, it's a fair assumption that about 75% of the current crop of New England Clarks descend from the above mentioned Thomas & John.

-For the benefit of my common cousins, below is a pedigree of the Clark line that is connected to my lineage, to the extent I've been able to research and confirm:
+For the benefit of my common cousins, below is a pedigree of our Clark line going back to England, to the extent I've been able to research and confirm:

 13th Great Grandfather:

 Thomas Clarke (1500-1551) a nobleman from Norfolk, England, married "Catherine".

 Sir Thomas Clarke (1527-1580) a nobleman who settled in Hertfordshire, England, and married Martha Micklewood.

 William Clarke (1553-1624) from Hertfordshire, married Margaret Walker from Cambridge, England.

 John Clarke (1575-1623) from Cambridgeshire or Middlesex, explorer, ship worker, and ultimate settlor of Jamestown Virginia.
 He arrived in America on the Mary Margaret, part of the "Second Supply" fleet of ships in 1608.
 He was later captured by the Spanish in 1611 and held prisoner for five years until being exchanged for ransom.
 He likely had arrived in Jamestowne again in 1622, but was potentially killed by Indians during the 1623 massacre.
 His first wife, Mary Morton, died in England, and he married his second wife, Sybil Farr, just 10 years before leaving England without her.